-Woodway widow’s case goes to trial against scope maker in deadly superbug outbreak
+Trial begins as Seattle-area widow and Virginia Mason sue over deadly superbug outbreak

-Theresa Bigler’s case is the first to go to trial in the U.S. after deadly superbug outbreaks across the country linked to contaminated medical scopes.
-The Woodway woman is suing Olympus Corp., claiming one of its scopes contributed to her husband’s death.
+Theresa Bigler’s case is the first to go to trial in the U.S. after deadly superbug outbreaks across the country were linked to contaminated medical scopes.
+She and Virginia Mason Medical Center are suing Olympus Corp., claiming a scope contributed to the death of Bigler’s husband.

 Three executives from Japan loom large in a cramped Seattle courtroom — at least their photos do, mounted on a white poster board propped in front of the jury.